 Mendez holds a master's degree in adult education and training.
 She is a member of the Florida Association of Colleges and Employers (FloridaACE) and the Association of Florida Colleges (AFC).
 She brings with her over a decade of experience in higher education.

-Dr. Robertson is the program manager for the Early Childhood Education Department at Seminole State College of Florida.
-She holds a doctorate degree in higher education leadership with special emphasis in early childhood education.
-Dr. Robertson has a Master of Science (M.S.) degree in preschool education.
+Dr. Nana Robertson is the program manager for the Early Childhood Education Department at Seminole State College of Florida.
+She holds a doctorate degree in higher education leadership with special emphasis in early ehildhood education.
+Dr. Robertson has a Master of Science (M.S.) degree in Preschool Education.
 She received an Endowed Teaching Chair Award in 2008.

 Dr. Robertson has 30 years of experience in early childhood settings.
 She has worked as a preschool teacher, childcare center director and supervisor of 50 childcare centers throughout the Southeastern United States.
 She also has served as a Child Development Associate (CDA) representative for the National Council in Washington, D.C., and a CDA advisor for Seminole State students for the past 10 years.

-Tanya Rose is the Early Childhood Grant Coordinator for the Early Learning Coalition of Seminole and Seminole State College.
-This position gives her the opportunity to coordinate the annual Early Childhood Conference, Curriculum Fair, Parent Workshops and the Provider and Parent Newsletters for local child care providers and their families.
+Tanya Rose is the early dhildhood grant coordinator for the Early Learning Coalition of Seminole County and Seminole State College.
+This position gives her the opportunity to coordinate the annual Early Childhood Conference, curriculum fair, parent workshops, and the provider and parent newsletters for local childcare providers and their families.

-She holds a Bachelor of Science (B.S.) degree in human services with the focus on family and child development from Auburn University and has an Infant/Toddler Developmental Specialist Certificate through Children’s Medical Services.
-Along with her education, Rose has more than 18 years of experience working in early childhood education, child development and parent education.
+She holds a Bachelor of Science (B.S.) degree in Human Services with a focus on family and child development from Auburn University and has an Infant/Toddler Developmental Specialist Certificate through Children’s Medical Services.
+Along with her education, Rose has nearly 20 years of experience working in early childhood education, child development and parent education.